When I began writing about personal branding for executive job search in 2007, it was a relatively new concept.

 You already have a brand.
 Your brand is your reputation.

-To get a handle on and communicate the unique value you offer – your brand – you need to do some digging to define the unique set of strengths, personal attributes, and drivers that differentiate you from your peers and competitors.
+To get a handle on your brand, you’ll need to do some work.
+You need to dig down to define the unique set of strengths, personal attributes and drivers that differentiate you from your peers and competitors.

 Along with introspection, the true measure of your brand comes from eliciting and assimilating feedback from those who know you best.
 They already know what your brand is about.
 They know what you’re the “go to” person for.